Seddinsee

 The Seddinsee is a lake in the south-eastern outskirts of Berlin, the capital city of Germany.
-The lake is aligned south-west to north-east, with its south-western end adjacent to the Berlin suburb of Schmöckwitz.
-Here the Seddinsee meets the Zeuthener See and Langer See, two lakes that form part of the course of the River Dahme.
+It is aligned south-west to north-east, with its south-western end adjacent to the Berlin suburb of Schmöckwitz.
+Here, the Seddinsee meets the Zeuthener See and Langer See, two lakes that form part of the course of the River Dahme.

 The Seddinsee is navigable.
 It has a length of about 2.9 km and a width between 500 and 1000 m.
 Several little islands are in the lake.
 Besides its natural connection to the River Dahme, the Oder-Spree Canal enters the lake on its eastern shore, whilst the Gosen Canal links the lake's northern end to the Dämeritzsee.
-Besides seeing considerable sightseeing and leisure traffic, the lake also forms a link in several commercial navigation routes, including the route from Berlin to Poland via the River Dahme and the Oder-Spree Canal.
+Besides considerable sightseeing and leisure traffic, the lake links several commercial navigation routes, including the route from Berlin to Poland via the River Dahme and the Oder-Spree Canal.